machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 #### Purpose

-It uses Java `ServiceLoader` to scan the classpath, collect all tool installers, optionally propagate configuration into them, and then apply them to a `Genai` provider.
+It uses Java `ServiceLoader` to scan the classpath, collect available tool installers, and apply them to a `Genai` provider.

 #### Main members

-- `getInstance()` returns the singleton loader.
+- `FunctionToolsLoader()` discovers implementations available through `ServiceLoader`.
-- `setConfiguration(Configurator configurator)` passes shared configuration to all discovered installers.
+- `applyTools(Genai provider, Configurator configurator)` creates a fresh instance of each discovered implementation, passes the shared configuration into it, and applies its tools to the provider.
-- `applyTools(Genai provider)` invokes `applyTools(...)` on each discovered installer.

 #### Runtime behavior

-Discovery happens when the singleton loader is initialized.
-Every implementation available through `META-INF/services` can then be configured and applied in discovery order.
+When the loader is created, it scans the classpath for `FunctionTools` implementations.
+During `applyTools(...)`, each discovered implementation class is instantiated again, receives the `Configurator`, and then registers its tools.

+This design avoids reusing already discovered instances directly during registration.

 #### When to use it